 I recommend San Marzanos if you can find them.
 They are an Italian plum tomato with an absolutely fabulous sweet flavor, but if you can't find any - any kind of peeled or crushed tomato will work.
 I prefer organic myself, but use whatever you can find.
 If you do use whole, peeled tomatoes as I did, break them up as you add them to the pan.

-So now we can add a little bit of seasoning if you like, some freshly ground black pepper, maybe a pinch of salt, and ½ tsp of paprika, and stir.
+So now we can add a little bit of seasoning if you like, some freshly ground black pepper, maybe a pinch of salt, and ½ teaspoon of paprika, and stir.

 Raise the heat until it begins to bubble, then stir in 3 tablespoons of rolled oats. (yes, oats).
 The oats will add some starch and help thicken the soup.
 White rice will work too.